NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 [^1]: Or maybe its sequel, The Son of Dice Man?
 It's been years since I read the
     books...

-That's what I vibe coding to be.
+That's what I find vibe coding to be.
 You prompt an AI a hundred times, throw away the malformed outputs, and keep the one that works, at least on the surface.
 It looks right.
 It runs.
 The UI renders.
 The button clicks.
 Success, right?

 I think this misconception, so to speak, comes from the fact that software programming has fewer win conditions.
 While in most domains a "win condition" is